Beware when you compare: Why you should choose a specialist leisure insurance provider over a comparison site

 Spot the difference

 Insurance providers like Compass are considered “specialists” because of our focus on the leisure industry.
-This means that we dedicate all of our time and expertise to providing the best possible cover for you and your happy place.
+This means that we dedicate all of our time and expertise to providing the best possible cover for you and your holiday lodge or caravan.

 And because holiday caravans and lodges aren’t like other forms of holiday accommodation, choosing a specialist is a wise move.
 Not all insurance providers will appreciate the relevance of the following points, for example: